vetras/ts-express-decorators-wiki/Class:-ServerLoader.md

-> This document is available only for `TsExpressDecorators` v1.2.x on higher.
+> This documentation is available only for `TsExpressDecorators` v1.2.x on higher.

 ServerLoader provider all method to instantiate an ExpressServer.
 ServerLoader can't be instantiated directly.
 You must create your own Server class inherited the ServerLoader class.